lambdahands/lingo/README.md

 ;; => "The dog chases the rabbit around the park."
 ```

-We can also add as many features and complements, in any order, as we like.
+We can add as many features and complements, in any order, as we like.

 ```clojure
 ((:! generator)